jguerinet/Morf/README.md

 To use this in your project, you can either build an instance of the `FormGenerator` with its custom `Defaults`, customizing anything you might want to change or you can use the default `FormGenerator` instance by calling `FormGenerator.bind()`.
-You can set the defaults by calling `FormGenerator.createAndSetDefaults()` if you want to use a customized `FormGenerator` throughout your app.
+You can set the settings by calling `FormGenerator.createAndSetSettings()` if you want to use a customized `FormGenerator` throughout your app.
 The default values are:

 * Text Color: Black
 * Text Size: Default Android Text size